hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 1. We will start by downloading a basic project folder with the data by right-clicking on [this link](https://www.dropbox.com/s/ig52a8501ur2eka/publication_perfect.zip?dl=1).
 We recommend that you place this zipped folder on your Desktop for the duration of the workshop.
 1. Unzip the folder.
-1. Run the following code to read in the data.
+1. Run the following code to read in the data and create three data frames.

 ```r
 # read in the metadata file